briskdust/ingy-cli/README.md

 ingysec mobile mobsf --apikey YOUR_API_KEY --pdf output.pdf path/to/file1.apk path/to/file2.apk
 ```

-- `files`: Paths to APK files.
 - `--apikey`: API key for MobSF authentication.
 Or set the `MOBSF_APIKEY` environment variable.
 - `--pdf`: Optional.
-If specified, generates a PDF report.
+If specified, generates a PDF report, otherwise the results will be displayed in terminal as a table.

 ### Docker Commands